-we will now evaluate physical properties of the detected results.
+In the previous section we showed that our proposed network can reliably detect fronts as they are provided by the weather services.
+In this section we will now evaluate physical properties of the detected results.
 We will first investigate how variables change across frontal borders and then present an application of our network evaluating, how the detected results coincide with extreme precipitation events.

-730 3.2.1 Variation of Physical Variables across Frontal Surfaces
+3.2.1 Variation of Physical Variables across Frontal Surfaces